DanielGB93/Dan1AngryPips/README.md

-- 👋 Hi, I’m @Dan1AngryPips
+- 👋 Hi, I’m Daniel
 - 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Machine Learning i python.
+- 🌱 I’m currently learning Machine Learning in python.
-- 💞️ I’m looking to collaborate on data science projects.
+- 💞️ I’m looking to collaborate on data science projects and learn as much as I can.

 <!---